Get a Job

-How to get a job in the USA with a career change?
+How to get a job in the USA with a career change

 2. What I Will Get

-The hot part of your job search is now, by discovering what you will get.
 Now that you know what you want to do, you should check if it fits the US market, and especially for foreigners.
 Remember, you don't have a work visa yet, so you cannot apply everywhere!!

-What is my future ideal visa?
+What is my ideal future visa?

 Work visas are incredibly complex.
 It takes into account a lot of your situation and profile (age, citizenship, marital situation, length of stay, the area of activity, industry, years of experience, skills, English level, etc.).

 Your ideal visa depends on:

 - Citizenship: Your home country may or may not be in treaty with the USA.
 If it is, you may get a very specific type of visa.